 - 2016 Paul Mason Memorial Award from the Kentucky Public Health Association

 - Southern Health Association’s Charles G. Jordan Memorial Award, in recognition of her contributions to public health

 - The 2015 Health Impact Award, presented by Congressman Hal Rogers

 - Recognition in Healthy People 2020 for Kentucky Homeplace: Improving Colorectal Cancer Screening Rates Through Tailored, Community-Based Approaches

-Dr. Feltner has joint appointments as adjunct faculty in the College of Nursing and College of Health Science and as Assistant Professor in the College of Medicine, Family and Community Medicine Department.
+Dr. Feltner has joint appointments as adjunct faculty in the College of Nursing and College of Health Science and as Assistant Professor in the College of Medicine, Department of Family and Community Medicine.
 She received her Doctorate in Nursing Practice from the University of Kentucky, College of Nursing and a Masters in Advanced Practice Rural Public Health Nursing-Administration from Eastern Kentucky University.